proknow/proknow-sdk-dotnet/docs/index.md

 in the ProKnow user interface.
 Always keep your API token secret.
 Once you have your `credentials.json`, make note of the file path.

 The code snippet below can be used to test your installation and configuration of the `proknow-sdk` package.

+The LoggerFactory property of the ProKnow.ProKnowLogging class needs to be initialized prior to using the SDK, if logging is desired.
+See the Microsoft article [Logging in .NET](https://docs.microsoft.com/en-us/dotnet/core/extensions/logging) for more information.
+The example below requires the Microsoft.Extensions.Logging and Microsoft.Extension.Logging.Debug NuGet packages.
+When run in debug mode, it will output debug-level messages from the ProKnow.Upload.Uploads class.

 Please be sure to replace `https://example.proknow.com` with your organization's base URL described above, and replace `./credentials.json` with the path to your credentials file:

 ```
+using Microsoft.Extensions.Logging;
+using Microsoft.Extensions.Logging.Debug;
 using ProKnow;
 using System.Threading.Tasks;

+using var loggerFactory = LoggerFactory.Create(builder =>
+{
+    builder
+        .AddFilter(typeof(Uploads).FullName, LogLevel.Debug)
+        .AddProvider(new DebugLoggerProvider());
+});
+ProKnowLogging.LoggerFactory = loggerFactory;
 var pk = new ProKnowApi('https://example.proknow.com', './credentials.json');
 var connectionStatus = await pk.GetConnectionStatusAsync();
 if (!connectionStatus.IsValid)